 \subsection{Real sea ice image recovery}

-In addition to 2D synthetic data, we test the proposed regularization for a real sea ice image available in NASA Earth Observatory \cite{nasa}.
-Since obtaining direct measurements such as optical and in-situ data about the sea ice characteristics is costly, noisy indirect data such as ICESat-2 and CryoSat-2 are collected more widely by using satellites.
-As discussed in Section \ref{sec:intro}, we can observe various features and textures on the surface of sea ice due to the growth and deformation of ice and snow with various thicknesses on top of it.
-Sea ice researchers use the intensities in images from remote sensing to estimate parameters such as sea ice thickness, snow density, and freeboard, which are used to figure out the age and dynamics of sea ice.
+In addition to testing with 2D synthetic data, we apply the proposed regularization to a real sea ice image obtained from the NASA Earth Observatory \cite{nasa}.
+Direct measurements of sea ice characteristics, such as optical and in-situ data, are expensive to obtain.
+Therefore, noisy indirect data from satellites, such as ICESat-2 and CryoSat-2, are more commonly used for sea ice observation.
+As discussed in Section \ref{sec:intro}, the surface of sea ice exhibits various features and textures resulting from the growth and deformation of the ice and snow, which vary in thickness.
+Sea ice researchers rely on image intensities from remote sensing to estimate important parameters such as sea ice thickness, snow density, and freeboard.
+These parameters are crucial for understanding the age and dynamics of sea ice.

-From the real sea ice image in Fig \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(a), we observe various characteristics and textures, including cracks and elevation variations on the surface of sea ice.
-Images provide essential information to model the sea ice dynamics.
-Herefore, it is important to obtain high-quality images from remote sensing data while retaining the characteristics.
-For the experiment, we take part of the image and downsample it to $128\times128$ resolution.
-Noisy measurement is chosen by selecting every three Fourier coefficients in the $x$-direction and by adding Gaussian measurement noise from $\mathcal{N}(\mathbf{0}, \sigma^2 I)$.
-The standard deviation, $\sigma$, determining the noise level is chosen to be 3.45 so that the signal-to-noise ratio in decibels (${\rm SNR_{db}}$) becomes 25.
-For this experiment, we set the parameters $(l, \tau, a, b) = (3, 0.35, -1, 2)$ in Algorithm \ref{alg:newinhomoreg}.
+In the real sea ice image shown in Fig. \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(a), we observe various features and textures, including cracks and elevation variations on the sea ice surface.
+These images provide crucial information for modeling sea ice dynamics.
+Therefore, it is essential to obtain high-quality images from remote sensing data that preserve these features.
+For the experiment, we select a portion of the image and downsample it to a $128\times128$ resolution.
+Noisy measurements are generated by selecting every third Fourier coefficient in the $x$-direction and adding Gaussian noise from $\mathcal{N}(\mathbf{0}, \sigma^2 I)$.
+The noise standard deviation, $\sigma$, is set to 3.45, resulting in 25 signal-to-noise ratio (SNR) in decibels (${\rm SNR_{db}}$).
+For this experiment, we use the parameters $(l, \tau, a, b) = (3, 0.35, -1, 2)$ in Algorithm \ref{alg:newinhomoreg}.